-There are totally 10 folds, and the final performance is an average across the 10 folds.
-About 40 different methods (e.g., [19]-[24]) have reported performance on the LFW database, but all of them can be grouped in to single media (single image vs. single image) based UFR method.
-Due to the limited space, we only list the most recently reported performance for each testing protocol in this table.
-Similarly, methods that have reported results on the YTF database are also single media (single video vs. single video) based UFR method.
-Strict vs. outside: no outside training data is used vs. outside training data is used in the face alignment, feature extraction, or face matching algorithm.
-The performance of the proposed method reported in this table is the Rank-1 identification accuracy.
+1Performance is an average across 10 folds.
+2About 40 different methods (e.g., [17]-[20]) have reported performance on LFW, but all of them can be classified as single media (image vs. image) based UFR methods.
+Due to limited space, we only list the most recently reported performance for each testing protocol in this table.
+Similarly, methods that have reported results on YTF are also single media (video vs. video) based UFR method.
+3Strict vs. outside: no outside training data is used vs. outside training data is used.
+4Performance is reported as mean minus standard deviation over 10 trials.
+5The performance of the proposed method is the Rank-1 identification accuracy.